microsoft/react-native-windows-samples/docs/debugging-javascript.md

     1. Depending on whether or not you already have a `launch.json` file, the drop-down will either:
         1. Provide a list of debug configurations.
 Check the box for *Debug Windows* and click *OK*.
 OR
         2. Guide you through a series of prompts.
 Select *Debug application*, *Windows*, *Classic application*.
-    2. A new configuration should appear in your `launch.json` file.
-Rename it if you want but it should look like this:
+    2. A new (possibly incorrect) entry should appear in your `launch.json` file.
+The config will need to look like this (the `name` doesn't matter) to debug properly:
     ```json
     {
         "name": "Debug Windows",